Does your device already has CE approval and do you need a Post-Market Study?

 CERES supports customers to plan and conduct Post-Market studies for medical devices efficently.

 According to MDD and AIMD the manufacturer has to keep the clinical evaluation of the devices up-to-date.
 A Post-Market Clinical Follow-up study can fulfil this responsibility.
 These activities should be intensified no later than 2020 as a result of the applicable MDR.
 Clinical data should be collected according to the relevant guideline for PMCF, MEDDEV 2.12/2 rev2.
-PMCF studies also serve to provide market surveillance and monitor market acceptance.
+PMCF studies also serve to provide market surveillance and to monitor market acceptance.

 If your device already has CE approval and you need to perform a clinical study within the intended use of the product, an approval from the competent authority (e.g. BfArM in Germany) may not be necessary.

-We can manage your PMCF study and help you with planning and design.
+We can manage your PMCF study and help you with its planning and design.
 We offer consultation for eligibility and submission procedures.
 We can select your study sites, monitor your study, analyze the clinical data, and write the study reports.
 Thus, we can run your whole study or provide just the help you need to succeed.

 CERES provides the following services: